Carshalton Park: The Grotto

 The Grotto is situated in the south-east corner of the park.
 It was built in about 1724 as one of the first features of the ambitious designs for building and landscaping in the park.
 A canal, now dry, extends north from the grotto and continues into Carshalton Place.
 The structure is now in a state of disrepair and access into its interior is normally prevented by locked gates.
 It originally had an ornamental iron gate and a marble pavement and roof covered with shells.
 A branch of the River Wandle used to rise in a subterranean chalk chamber beneath the Grotto, and the river flowed through the centre of the park past the mansion house.
 In early 2014, following months of heavy rain, the river again flowed from the grotto for a time.

 Air Raid Shelter

 In January 2012, a forgotten World War II air raid shelter was discovered that protected hundreds of people from German bombs.
 The shelter, which apparently had space for up to 1,000 people, was discovered after a hole appeared in the ground in the Park.
 It was found by a council worker in just his second week in the council parks department.
 Satellite images and old council minutes were used to verify the find and surmise that the shelter was built to help keep people in the nearby cottage hospital safe.
 Carshalton was hit a number of times by German Luftwaffe bombers during the war and also suffered a number of V1 rocket strikes.

 Recreation

-Carshalton Park has five tennis courts and a children's playground.
+Carshalton Park has three tennis courts, a netball court, a basketball court and a children's playground.